ccolon/disruptsc/README.md

 - countries

 Firms, households, and countries are associated with nodes in the transport network.
 There is at most one firm per sector per district, one household per sector per district.
 Countries are associated to nodes which are located outside of the country.

+### Implementation choices

+- For geographical data file, we use GeoJSON and not shapefiles.

 ## Inputs